-Anyone on a low income who is entitled benefits or receives income support can claim for reimbursement of bus fare and receive a token to allow free exit from hospital car parks.
-Bring proof of your benefits to one of the following places:
+Patients on a low income who are entitled to qualifying benefits, or receive income support, can claim for reimbursement of bus fare or receive a ticket to allow free exit from hospital car parks.
+Bring proof of your benefits/income support to one of the following places:

 • Birmingham Treatment Centre reception